Multi-scale Attention Network for Single Image Super-Resolution: Conclusion

 \section{Conclusion}

-In this paper, we propose a multi-scale attention network (MAN) for rescaling super-resolution images under multiple environments.
-MAN adopts transformer-style block to obtain better modeling representation capability.
-In order to effectively and flexibly establish long-range correlations among various regions, we develop multi-scale large kernel attention (MLKA) that combines large kernel decomposition and multi-scale mechanisms.
-Furthermore, we propose a simplified feed-forward network that integrates gate mechanisms and spatial attention to activate local information and reduce model complexity.
-Extensive experiments show that our CNN-based MAN can achieve better performance than previous SOTA models in a more efficient manner.
+This paper proposes a multi-scale attention network (MAN) for super-resolution under multiple complexities.
+MAN adopts transformer-style blocks for better modeling representation.
+To effectively and flexibly establish long-range correlations among various regions, we develop multi-scale large kernel attention (MLKA) that combines large kernel decomposition and multi-scale mechanisms.
+Furthermore, we propose a simplified feed-forward network (GSAU) that integrates gate mechanisms and spatial attention to activate local information and reduce model complexity.
+Extensive experiments have demonstrated that our CNN-based MAN can achieve better performance than previous SOTA ConvNets and keep pace with transformer-based methods in a more efficient manner. {